-- Embarked on addressing the need for PETRONAS businesses and facilities to adapt to climate change by conducting a global high-level screening on the most vulnerable regions and countries in the world. - Established the PETRONAS ADAPT team with people from various disciplines; including Health, Safety and Environment (HSE); operations and maintenance; design and engineering; and crisis management - Organised training programmes to close the knowledge gap in Climate Change Adaptation among PETRONAS staff.
-Carried out in the first half of 2021, the ultimate goal is to address the concerns about the physical impacts of climate change at a groupwide level.
-These programmes were conducted at eight PETRONAS operation sites - Bintulu and Miri in Sarawak, Johor, Kedah, Labuan, Melaka, Pahang and Terengganu. - Conducted capacity building on the management of physical impacts of climate change as well as a high-level desktop vulnerability assessment across several sites in Malaysia. - Developed a five-year Adaptation Activity Plan to facilitate our Adaptation needs and journey for the coming years. - Conducted a workshop on climate change risks which focused on identified risks, and developed enterpriselevel risk statements, aligned with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) to improve awareness on climate change risk and prepare for future TCFD disclosures. - Conducted capacity building on the management of physical impacts of climate change, as well as a highlevel desktop vulnerability assessment for several sites in Malaysia.
+- Embarked on addressing the need for PETRONAS businesses and facilities to adapt to climate char conducting a global high-level screening on the vulnerable regions and countries in the world. - Established the PETRONAS ADAPT team with from various disciplines; including Health, Safe Environment (HSE); operations and maintenan design and engineering; and crisis manageme teams. - Organised training programmes to close the knowledge gap in Climate Change Adaptation PETRONAS staff.
+Carried out in the first half of the ultimate goal is to address the concerns a the physical impacts of climate change at a groupwide level.
+These programmes were con at eight PETRONAS operation sites - Bintulu a in Sarawak, Johor, Kedah, Labuan, Melaka, Pał and Terengganu.